Supervised Contrastive Learning for Recommendation: METHODOLOGY

 \subsection{Data Augmentation}

 In SimCLR, the authors discusses various augmentation methods for images \cite{chen2020simple}, but for recommendation task, the data structure is different so that the data augmentation methods cannot be directly migrated.
 In the user-item bipartite graph recommendation task, the input data is a sparse matrix composed of interactions.
 We regard this data as the graph structure data as shown in the figure \ref{framework}.
 In order to learn the representation of each node fully, we need to design new data augmentation schemes for graph structure data.

-In SGL, the authors has designed various augmentation methods including node drop and edge drop for graph structure data \cite{wu2021self}.
-In order to further improve the diversity of the recommendation results and ensure that the representation of each node contains the user's possible interests as much as possible, we proposed a new data augmentation method called node replication.
 We detail the augmentation methods as follows: